rockwillck/SmilesDB/paper/paper.md

 | `rotatable_bonds`  | Number of rotatable bonds               |
 | `hbond_donors`     | Number of H-bond donors                 |
 | `hbond_acceptors`  | Number of H-bond acceptors              |

-Table 2: JSON object field types in return array from SmilesDB

 ## Integrating the API
 Because the `SmilesDB` API is open and can be requested from any programming language with a http request framework, integrating `SmilesDB` into existing projects is simple.